-She worked with the medically underserved for the past five years, delivering comprehensive care in a full-spectrum family medicine practice, precepting medical and nurse practitioner students, and developing unique diabetic pilot programs for patients and staff to help better the lives of those she serves.
+Maureen worked with the medically underserved for over 5 years, delivering comprehensive care in a full-spectrum family medicine practice, precepting medical and nurse practitioner students, and developing unique diabetic pilot programs for patients and staff to help better the lives of those she serves.
 Maureen continues to work in a consulting capacity in this setting, specializing in the care of patients with diabetes.

 Maureen is adjunct faculty at Rush University College of Nursing.
 She is a member of the Illinois Society of Advanced Practice Nursing, American Association of Nurse Practitioners, American Association of Diabetes Educators, American Diabetes Association, and Sigma Theta Tau International Nursing Honor Society.
 She is a past scholar of the U.S. Department of Health & Human Services National Health Service Corps.

-In her spare time, Maureen enjoys practicing mindfulness, gardening, travelling, and cooking for family and friends.
+In her spare time, Maureen enjoys cooking for family and friends, gardening, practicing mindfulness, travelling and volunteering.

 SHOULD I SEE HER?
 YES!

 - If you are looking for a primary care provider in an integrative medicine setting who wants to know all about you, work with you to help prevent illness, and help you heal when you are ill by using natural therapies and, when appropriate, prescription medications.

 - If you are interested in learning about ways you can better manage your weight and other chronic health issues.

 - If you are looking for additional support to enhance health through techniques such as breathe work, mindfulness meditation, and guided-imagery.

 WHAT SHOULD I EXPECT FROM THERAPY?

 Maureen will collaborate with you and other members of your health care team to develop an individualized healing path to begin or continue your journey toward a healthy mind, body, and spirit.
 This is accomplished in a relaxed, unhurried visit and by truly listening to your needs and concerns, taking in-depth histories, performing detailed physical exams, and ordering any necessary diagnostics, all offered in an integrative medicine program tailored to your unique self.